ramosgabe/life_documentation/how_to_upload_new_layout.md

 ## Putting It All Together

 - Now all we need to is open up VIA on our browser and all of the layers you could ever dream of, will be there.
-- If you are interested in using the miryoku layout, which utilizes the Colemak-DH style layout, I'll leave that here **git page** as well.
+- If you are interested in using the miryoku layout, which utilizes the Colemak-DH style layout, I'll leave that in the keymap folder on github.
 	- Download the file and upload it to your keyboard through VIA